Why have you prepared this amendment?

 After the panel hearing, the panel will provide a report with its recommendations to Council.
 Council can choose to accept or reject the panel’s recommendations.
 However it must provide justification where it does not accept a Panel recommendation.
 If Council chooses to adopt the amendment (with or without changes), it will then be sent to the Minister for Planning for approval.

 Hearing of submissions

-As part of its consideration of submissions, Council will hear verbal submissions at a Special Meeting of Council on Tuesday 12 March 2019 at 7pm at the Fitzroy Town Hall.
+As part of its consideration of submissions, Council heard verbal submissions at a Special Meeting of Council on 12 March 2019 at the Fitzroy Town Hall.

-Anyone who made a submission has been advised in writing about the upcoming Council meeting.
+Those who had made a submission were advised in writing about the Council meeting.

 A response to submissions will be presented to a Council meeting in May.
 At this meeting, Council will vote on whether to refer the amendment to the Planning Panel.

 It is anticipated:

 - A directions hearing will be held in the week beginning 15 July 2019.
 (The purpose of the directions hearing is to make arrangements for the running of the hearing, confirm hearing dates and exchange of information eg expert evidence.)

 - The panel hearing will start in the week beginning 12 August 2019.
 Up to three weeks have been set aside for the hearing.